marcDabad/PyPermutations/README.md

 PyPermutations
 ==============

-Used to do big number of permutations in a reduced time
+PyPermutations is script designed to do big number of permutations to analize DE.

+Algorithm is based on paper Besarg and Clifford, 1991.